mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 [end of packet serialize check] (32 bits)
 </pre>

-You can just compile these protocol checks out in your retail build if you like, especially if you have a good encryption and packet signature, as they should no longer be necessary.
+You can just compile these protocol checks out of your retail build if you like.
+Here you almost certainly have robust encryption and a packet signature, so you can replace the fragile development techniques based around CRC32 and serialization checks with their cryptographically secure equivalent.